radum/webapp-boilerplate/docs/ssl.md

-# Local testin using HTTPS / SSL
+# Local testing using HTTPS / SSL

 Either use `src/ssl/localhost.{crt | key}` files or generate new ones using: